sigasi/sigasi_insights/content/tech/sigasi-keyboard-shortcuts-cheat-sheet.md

 ## Update 2019-02

-Please refer to the manual page on [/manual/keyshortcuts].
+Please refer to the manual page on [Keyboard Shortcuts](/manual/keyshortcuts).

 Direct link to a pdf with all [Keyboard Shortcuts](/resources/keyboard-shortcuts.pdf).